nodejs-design-patterns-book/nodejsdesignpatterns.com/src/blog/articles/node-js-race-conditions/index.md

 A single-threaded event loop like the one used by JavaScript and Node.js, makes it somewhat harder to have race conditions, but, SPOILER ALERT: race conditions are still possible!

 In this article, we will explore the topic of race conditions in Node.js.
-We will discuss some examples and present a few different solutions that can help us to make our code _race conditions free_.
+We will discuss some examples and present a few different solutions that can help us to make our code _race condition free_.

 ## What is a race condition?